Contact Us

 Meet Our Board and Staff

 Nation Ford Land Trust is run by local people, many of whom are from York County.
 NFLT is fortunate for our diverse Board of Directors, each of whom provides a wealth of knowledge.
-There are twelve volunteer board members and two part-time staff members.
+There are twelve volunteer board members and two full-time staff members.
 Many of our board members have been on the board for ten years or more!

-Steve Hamilton – Executive Director
+Jennifer McAdams – Executive Director

 Megan Mahoney – Land Trust Associate